South Branch in Pierce County, Nebraska — The American Midwest (Upper Plains)

 The Meridian Road, later renamed the Meridian Highway, eventually extended to Mexico and became U.S. Highway 81.
 In northern Nebraska, the road connected Norfolk, Hadar, Pierce, Wausa, and Crofton, crossing the Missouri River at Yankton, South Dakota.
 The route of the highway was relocated in 1939, eventually bypassing all of the smaller communities from Norfolk to Yankton.

 This marker stands on a segment of the original highway laid out in the fall of 1911, which followed section line roads north and west to Pierce.
 It includes a steel truss bridge built in 1915 and improvements such a concrete culverts and graveled roadbed dating to the 1920s.
 This segment has been listed in the National Register of Historic Places and is preserved and maintained by Pierce County.

 Erected by Nebraska Department of Roads; Pierce County; Nebraska State Historical Society.
 (Marker Number 434.)

 Location.
 42° 9.164′ N, 97° 29.105′ W. Marker is in South Branch, Nebraska, in Pierce County.
 Marker is at the intersection of State Highway 13 and 552nd Avenue, on the left when traveling east on State Highway 13.
+4 miles southeast of Pierce.
 Touch for map.
-4 miles southeast of Pierce.
 Marker is in this post office area: Pierce NE 68767, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 31, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 502 times since then and 49 times this year.
+It was originally submitted on August 31, 2014, by Joan Shurtliff of Seward, Nebraska.
+This page has been viewed 571 times since then and 17 times this year.
 Photo 1. submitted on August 31, 2014, by Joan Shurtliff of Seward, Nebraska. • Bill Pfingsten was the editor who published this page.